Alexander-Eager/AWEMediaCenter/README.md

  + It is not actually necessary to have real folders for each folder in the user interface.
 The default implementation does have physical folders, but the same thing could be achieved by using `folder_name.json` files or the like instead of `folder/config.json`.
 It is good practice to make the folders.
  + The `player` tag overrules the containing folder's `player` tag.
 If it is not supplied, the containing folder's `player` is used.
  + The `sort` tag indicates which `metadata` tag should be used for sorting.
 Usually this is `name` or `Release Year` or the like. `icons` and `location` are excluded from the user interface, so they should not be values for `sort`.
 Some `metadata` tags, like `Producer(s)`, are not included for every item.
 Items that do not specify that tag are given the minimum value (empty string).
- + Although things like `Release Year` can be represented with numbers, they should still be strings for consistency among all tags.
+ + Although things like `Release Year` can be represented with numbers, they should still be strings for consistency among all  `metadata` tags.

-##Media Players
+### External Media Players

+TODO

+## Documentation

+There are 8 classes that you should understand:

+ + `AWEItem` – an item displayed in a `AWEFolder`.
+This could be an `AWEMediaFile`, `AWEMediaService`, or `AWEFolder`.
+ + `AWEFolder` – a folder that contains `AWEItem`s.
+ + `AWEMediaFile` – a file that can be launched by a specified `AWEMediaPlayer`.
+ + `AWEMediaPlayer` - represents an external or internal media player, like a video player, audio player, DVD player, etc.
+ + `AWEInternalMediaPlayer` – an `AWEMediaPlayer` that does not open a separate application (i.e. an extension of AWEMC)
+ + `AWEExternalMediaPlayer` – an `AWEMediaPlayer` that does open a separate application, e.g. VLC.
+ + `AWEMediaService` – an interface for an external media player that manages its own files (like, say, iTunes or Netflix).
+ + `AWEScraper` – scrapes metadata for `AWEMediaFile`s (where that metadata comes from depends on the scraper).

+More detailed documentation can be found under the `Documentation` folder in this repository.